Recovering from Generalized Anxiety Disorder in Hawaii

 “There’s just so much going on in my mind, sometimes I can’t keep up with what’s going on around me.” – Anon

-Occasional worry is a normal part of life.
-You might worry about things like school, work, family, health, or money.
+Worrying from time to time is a normal part of life.
+You might worry about things like school, work, family, relationships, health, or finances.

 What are the symptoms of Generalized Anxiety?